About

 We seek to develop ethical frameworks that influence the wider film industries through championing Protocols of Care and better representation at every stage of the filmmaking process.

 We support the sector through screenings, networking and learning events, building an ecosystem that supports organisations and creatives.
-Our key partners include BAFTA, Netflix, BBC, Apple and Channel 4.
+Our noteable collaborators include BAFTA, Netflix, Apple and Channel 4.

 We are committed to environmental sustainability and accessibility in all our work.